SC DUI Penalties are serious

 - A BAC between .16 and above: a fine between $7,500 to $10,000, plus court costs; six months in jail to five years in prison

-In addition to these criminal consequences, you may also be facing the loss of your driver's license, problems finding employment and, if you are a college student, the potential loss of your federally funded loans or grants.
+In addition to these criminal consequences, you may also have to deal with the loss of your driver's license, changes to your current employment, and difficulties finding future employment.
+College Students face the potential loss of any federally funded loans or grants.